 Oasis v.3.0.0 has a block explorer that users can access from the internet.
 It has vital information for investors and XOS crypto users.

-Firstly, it shows the blockchain’s current block height, the last 100 confirmed blocks, and the current mining difficulty and block rewards.
+Firstly, it shows the blockchain’s current block height, the last 100 confirmed blocks, and the mining difficulty and block rewards.

 Secondly, it gives detailed information on masternodes deployed on the network.
 It shows daily, weekly, monthly, and yearly income for these node operators.
 It also provides a list of all masternodes on the network.